KaranParelkar/GhostKey-Keylogger/README.md

 ## Features:

-1.Stealthy Keylogging: The script runs silently in the background without any visible indication to the user.
-2.Customizable Log File: You can specify the name of the log file where keystrokes are saved.
-3.Print Log: You have the option to print the contents of the keylog file.
-4.User-Friendly Interface: Provides clear instructions and options for usage.
+1.Stealthy Keylogging: The script runs silently in the background without any visible indication to the user.\n 2.Customizable Log File: You can specify the name of the log file where keystrokes are saved.\n 3.Print Log: You have the option to print the contents of the keylog file.\n 4.User-Friendly Interface: Provides clear instructions and options for usage.\n

 ## Requirements:

- Python 3.x
+ Python 3.x\n
  pynput library (automatically installed if not found)

 ## Installation: